 Community Choice Aggregation (CCA)

-The City of Berkeley is working with the East Bay Municipal Utility District (EBMUD) to conduct a pre-feasibility analysis of an EBMUD Community Choice Aggregation (CCA) to potentially serve Berkeley and other East Bay communities.
-CCA allows public agencies, such as EBMUD, to procure electric power on behalf of electric power customers.
+Community Choice Aggegation (CCA) allows public agencies to purchase electricity on behalf of customers, instead of relying completely on investor owned utilities (like PG&E) to both procure and deliver power.
+The goal of CCA (which is also called community choice energy) is to gain local control of electricity pricing and energy sources, including potentially requiring a greener mix of energy.
 Under a CCA, PG&E would continue to provide delivery of the power and customer billing.
 Customers would have a choice to continue to purchase power directly from PG&E by opting out of the CCA.
-One of the key objectives of the EBMUD analysis would be to determine whether CCA can help the City achieve its Climate Action goals.
+Alameda County is conducting an analysis of forming a Community Choice Aggregation (CCA) to potentially serve local jurisdictions, including Berkeley.
+One of the key objectives of the Alameda County analysis would be to determine whether CCA can help the City achieve its Climate Action goals.

 Back to Energy and Sustainable Development homepage